Third Edition | 8-9 May 2025

 Best papers

-The best papers will be invited to submit their work to Strategic Change or Journal of Enterprising Communities for fast-track peer-review process to support their development ahead of publication.
+The best papers will be invited to submit their work to Strategic Change, Journal of Enterprising Communities, International Journal of Globalisation and Small Business or Canadian Journal of Administrative Sciences for fast-track peer-review process to support their development ahead of publication.

 Accommodation bursaries